 Monastic life at the abbey should have been quite routine, but the Jedburgh Abbey’s location close to the border with England inevitably brought it into the conflict between the two countries that bedevilled the later Middle Ages.
 During the Wars of Independence in the 14th century, the canons had to evacuate the premises.
 Further attacks in the 1400s were compounded by major raids in the 16th century.
 These and the Protestant Reformation of 1560 led to Jedburgh’s demise as a monastic institution.

 Despite the ravages of war and weather and almost 900 years later, the Abbey remains impressive today and is remarkably complete.
 Fragments of 9th century Celtic stonework reveals an earlier structure.
-Remains of the cloister buildings have been uncovered and finds from the excavations, including the 12th century ‘Jedburgh comb’ are on display.Now it's your turn.
-I want to know what you think.
-Comment below with a quick response...
+Remains of the cloister buildings have been uncovered and finds from the excavations, including the 12th century ‘Jedburgh comb’ are on display.Your Turn: Do you have any advice you would like to share?
+What tips would you like to add?
+Please comment below.